Ventiv-Technology/DockerManager/readme.md

 As stated above, this file describes Docker Images so Docker Manager knows how to work with a given image.
 It is also where you can state additional information, like how to build a Docker Image, should one not exist yet.
 Each service in this file is mapped to the Groovy Bean 'org.ventiv.docker.manager.model.ServiceConfiguration'.
-Please look there for further documentation.
+Please look there for further documentation, or in the sample-config/env-config/services.yml file for examples.
 Here is a sample of a simple configuration:

     services:
       - name: rabbit